 Feeling the Strength of the Tree: How to Heal from Toxic Relationships Using Psilocybin

 The last mushroom trip that I did began with intense anxiety.
 Several ancestors and dead relatives stepped into my energy field so that I could feel their story.
-Feeling the story of another person is something that we all have the ability to do and in fact, many of us feel another person’s story before we know anything about that person or about what that person actually has to say.
+Feeling the story of another person is something that we all have the ability to do and in fact, many of us feel another person’s story before we even know any facts about that person or about what that person actually has to say.
 The energy of another living person is something that most of us can feel and even “read” up to a point (it gets better with practice), but our own trauma and energetic blocks create warps in our ability to feel another person’s story.
 Blocks usually have to do with trauma or with parts of our culture (e.g. family culture, religious culture, ethnic culture) that we aren’t willing to work past usually due to fear.

 The pattern of “firsts and seconds” was something that had developed for lack of other resources from nature to restore a healthy, normal pattern in the family after the family members experienced a series of severe traumas.
 My husband’s family were Germans from Russia so they had experienced the feeling of being refugees – they felt at times as though there was no safe place for them to exist on earth.
 This was a trauma that led to more trauma in a spiral that evolved into this pattern of “firsts and seconds”.
 In order to restore a pattern to the family to help the tree become healthy again, radical changes were needed and trauma would have to be released from the system.